ROLE

 Warehouse Context - 2022

-The main challenge was to make sure the adaptation would go smoothly from manual to app workflow and at the same time find things to improve beyond the digital context.
+Since the main idea was pretty much a low hanging fruit, I took the opportunity to reframe the problem a bit -- how can we make the adaptation from manual to app workflow go smoothly and at the same time find things to improve beyond the digital context.
+Like finding ideas to cultivate a disciplined environment & behaviour for the workers to even further boost workflow.

-But a lot of the unseen problems were unfolding when the workflow was observed live.
-Besides the labor work [ie pick up goods, move/push the goods], the administrative workflow was done manually [Ie printing, writing changes on papers, putting the papers down, take the papers back, take notes, etc].
+But a lot of the unseen problems were unfolding when I observed the workflow live -- which was also the initiative to gather user insights.
+Besides the labor work [ie pick up goods, move/push the goods], the administrative workflow was done manually [ie printing, writing changes on papers, putting the papers down, take the papers back, take notes, etc].
 When combined, these workflow caused a lot of inefficiencies and human errors.
 Although there were devices scattered around, they were yet to be fully utilized properly.

 LOADING CONTENT...